My Fibroid Clinic

 Fibroid Pain: An Indication of Uterine Fibroids

 While some individuals with uterine fibroids may not experience any symptoms, others might suffer from significant pain that can interfere with daily activities.
 Larger fibroids are more likely to cause discomfort, often manifesting as a feeling of heaviness or pressure in the lower abdomen or pelvis.
 Many women describe this pain as a dull ache that makes it difficult to lie face down or bend over.
 The intensity of the pain can vary depending on the fibroids’ size, location, and number.
+In certain situations, fibroids can cause severe, acute pain, particularly if a fibroid starts to degenerate.
+This type of pain is usually localized and may subside on its own within about four weeks.
+However, it is important to consult your doctor if you experience pain that you suspect might be related to uterine fibroids.

 Symptoms of Pain from Fibroids